maria/kidsberry/README.md

 Be a RaspeberryPi away from your kid!

-Nowdays more than half of all mothers with infants work.
+Nowadays more than half of all mothers with infants work.
 And even more mothers with kids are working.
 So, is a hard choice for moms: Work or stay home?

 KidsBerry makes the transition less emotionally difficult.